Sphereon-Opensource/SSI-SDK/packages/wellknown-did-issuer/README.md

 ---

-A `Sphereon SSI-SDK` plugin to verify relationships between the controller of an origin and a DID conforming to the DIF [spec for well-known DID Configurations](https://identity.foundation/.well-known/resources/did-configuration/) It is written in Typescript and can be compiled to any target JavaScript version.
+A `Sphereon SSI-SDK` plugin to create DID configuration resources and domain linkage credentials conforming to the DIF [spec for well-known DID Configurations](https://identity.foundation/.well-known/resources/did-configuration/).
+It is written in Typescript and can be compiled to any target JavaScript version.

+TODO
+talk about the integration with veramo for retrieving dids and saving VC's

 ## Available functions

+- addLinkedDomainsService
+- getDidConfigurationResource
+- issueDidConfigurationResource
-- registerSignatureValidation
+- issueDomainLinkageCredential
-- removeSignatureValidation
+- registerCredentialIssuance
-- verifyDomainLinkage
+- removeCredentialIssuance
-- verifyDidConfigurationResource
+- saveDidConfigurationResource

 ## Usage